-Facebook is trying to adopt a similar approach, offering ads to its users based on various insights and indirect behavioural patterns, rather than on personal preferences.
+Facebook is trying to adopt a similar approach, offering ads to its users based on various insights and indirect behavioral patterns, rather than on personal preferences.

 The real value

-The data allocated is centralized, owned by huge corporations and treated as a private asset, mostly for their own ends.
-We are not fully aware of what kind of data they hold precisely, how it is analysed or what are the intentions behind it.
-Maybe it could benefit us in more ways than we think, if only we had access to our online activities, patterns and behavioural cues.
+The data allocated is centralized, owned by huge corporations, and treated as a private asset, mostly for their own ends.
+We are not fully aware of what kind of data they hold precisely, how it is analyzed or what are the intentions behind it.
+Maybe it could benefit us in more ways than we think if only we had access to our online activities, patterns and behavioral cues.